Distributional Anchor Regression: Empirical Results

 \section{Empirical Results}

 We begin the section by describing the experimental setup in the application and simulation studies and then present the results in Sections~\ref{sec:app}~and~\ref{sec:sim}.
 We consider median housing prices in the BostonHousing2 dataset \citep{harrison1978hedonic} to illustrate an application of anchor TMs in normal linear regression (Lm), which assumes normality and equal variances.
-To lift these assumptions, a continuous probit (c-probit) regression is used to model more complex, skewed distributions, which are typical for housing prices.
-Lastly we use a continuous logit (c-logit) model, which now takes into account the censored observations in the BostonHousing2 dataset and enables more easily interpretable shift effects on the log-odds scale.
+To lift these assumptions, a continuous outcome probit (c-probit) regression is used to model more complex, skewed distributions, which are typical for housing prices.
+Then, we use a continuous outcome logistic (c-logit exact) model, which enables more easily interpretable shift effects on the log-odds scale.
+Lastly, we show the c-logit (censored) model which now takes into account the censored observations in the BostonHousing2 dataset and retains interpretability of the parameters on the log-odds scale.
 Furthermore, the proposed distributional framework for anchor regression is evaluated in simulation studies for Lm, c-probit and ordered logistic regression (o-logit).
 A summary of the models used to empirically evaluate anchor TMs is given in Table~\ref{tab:models}.

+To evaluate prediction performance, we study the average negative log-likelihood (NLL).
+The NLL is a strictly proper scoring rule and thus encourages honest distributional forecasts \citep{good1952rational,gneiting2007strictly}.
+In addition, the NLL is comparable across nested TMs and different choices for $\pZ$.

+To study ``worst-case'' prediction performance, the quantile function of the individual NLL contributions is studied.
+Here, larger quantiles reflect harder-to-predict observations, since the model assigns a low likelihood at the estimated parameters conditional on the observation.
+This approach is the distributional analog to studying quantiles of the squared errors \citep{rothenhaeusler2018anchor} or the absolute deviations \citep{buehlmann2018invariance} in (non-) linear $L_2$ anchor regression.